SamanthaSays/samanthasays.github.io/posts/_posts/2024-08-29-Black Ops 6 Liberty Falls Concerns.md

 ---

-A lot of footage from Call of Duty: Black Ops 6 released yesterday, including our first proper look at zombies in the form of the smaller Liberty Fals map.
+A lot of footage from Call of Duty: Black Ops 6 released yesterday, including our first proper look at zombies in the form of the smaller Liberty Falls map.
 I've been looking forward to Black Ops 6, especially since it's the longest time between Black Ops games, but seeing the footage I do have some concerns that I hope will end up not being too detrimental.

 I've split this post up into gameplay and visual critiques, because honestly a lot of the initial criticisms were on the general aesthetics of the map.
 While good art direction can really elevate how it feels to play a game, even a game with bad visuals can still be fun to play.